 Whether your child is showing a newly blossomed interest in pursuing the dancing arts, or already has a firm foundation of intermediate (or advanced) dance instruction behind them, Dance Adventure AND the Dance Center of Greenwich offer a wide range of dance education opportunities certain to sharpen the skills of budding amateurs -- all the way through to aspiring professionals.

-Now in its 26th season, Dance Adventure and the Dance Center of Greenwich have been the favorite choice for dancers of all ages for ballet, pointe, hip hop, tap, jazz, Irish, and modern.
+Now heading into its 27th season, Dance Adventure and the Dance Center of Greenwich have been the favorite choice for dancers of all ages for ballet, pointe, hip hop, tap, jazz, Irish, and modern.
 Since its first year in 1991, the studio has taught thousands of students from the Greenwich, Stamford and Westchester area.

 Why Dance Adventure / Dance Center of Greenwich?